CJ-Felicitas/CJ-Felicitas/README.md

-not active anymore in software engineering, I work as devops now.
+get in touch with me and lemme see what I can do for you 👍👍